 Process 1) is used to make changes in all sections of Chapter III.

-A. Procedures Governing the Selection and Recall of Department Chairpersons
+A. Procedures Governing the Selection and Recall of Department Chairpersons a.
+The election of Department chairpersons is the responsibility of the faculty of the Department.

 1. General Guidelines